xyyuhans/about/index.md

 ```

 - Second year of EIT Digital Master School majoring in Autonomous System
-- Get A grades in programming courses
+- Get A grades in computer science courses
-- Currently doing my master thesis in data science at Ericsson
+- Currently working on master thesis in data science at Ericsson

 ### **Aalto University** `September 2020 - June 2021`